acm-projects/closet-hangr/README.md

 ### Software & Language Prerequisites
 #### Flutter: [Documentation](https://flutter.dev/docs)
+Important to use the documentation after installing so you can understand how to write your app!
 Installation:
 ```
 1) Head to the documentation link then click on "Get Started."